Asian Art Outpost

 koutou

-I don't know if you would really want this on a wall scroll, but enough people have searched for this term on our website, that I guess it was time to add it.
-It just feels strange to see such a word on a wall scroll, so please order with caution.
-This word is antiquated in both Japanese and Chinese.
-The act is seldom done anymore, and seen as an ancient ritual of sorts.
+I don't know if you would really want this on a wall scroll, but enough people have searched for this term on our website that I guess it was time to add it.
+It just feels strange to see such a word on a wall scroll, so please order with caution. 叩頭 is antiquated in both Japanese and Chinese.
+The act is seldom done anymore and is seen as an ancient ritual.

 Learn from Wisdom